Improwised/kb.repairrabbit.github.io/content/product/How-to-edit-product.md

 ![How to edit products?](/images/inventory/how_can_i_edit_product/click_edit.png)

-edit the information you need to change or update & "save"
+Edit the information you need to change or update & "save"
 ![How to edit products?](/images/inventory/how_can_i_edit_product/edit_the_details_and_save.png)